kwi-dk/password-generator/README.rst

 =========================   =====================  ====================  ==========  ==============

+Passphrase generators are not uncommon either, but most simply use the standard Unix word list in ``/usr/share/dict/words``, which yields passphrases of questionable quality.
+The real value of the included passphrase generator is thus the included word list.

 Public Domain Dedication
 ------------------------

-To the extent possible under law, the author has waived all copyright and related or neighboring rights to Password Generator.
+To the extent possible under law, the author has waived all copyright and related or neighboring rights to Password Generator and the files in this repository.

 For more information see:
 http://creativecommons.org/publicdomain/zero/1.0/